 We have incurred significant operating losses and negative cash flows from operations since our inception.
 We had net losses of \$2.0 million and \$13.3 million for the years ended December 31, 2019 and December 31, 2018, respectively.
-As of June 30, 2020, we had an accumulated deficit of \$1.2 billion.
+As of September 30, 2020, we had an accumulated deficit of \$1.2 billion.
 We do not know whether we will ever achieve sustained profitability or whether cash flow from future operations will be sufficient to meet our needs.

 To date, we have financed our operations primarily through the sale of equity securities and debt and royalty interests, and payments received under our collaboration and licensing arrangements.
 The size of our future net losses will depend, in part, on the rate of our future expenditures and our and our partners' ability to generate revenues.
 If our partners' product candidates are not successfully developed or commercialized by our licensees, or if revenues are insufficient following regulatory approval, we will not achieve profitability and our business may fail.
-Our ability to achieve profitability to license product candidates, and the success of our licensees' development programs, both of which are uncertain.
-Our success is also dependent on our licensees obtaining regulatory approval to market product candidates which may not materialize or prove to be successful
+Our ability to achieve profitability is dependent in large part on the success of our and our licensees' ability to licensee product candidates, and the success of our licensees' development programs, both of which are uncertain.
+Our success is also dependent on our licensees obtaining regulatory approval to market product candidates which may not materialize or prove to be successful.

-Our royalty aggregator strategy may require us to raise additional funds to acquiremilestone and royalty interests; we cannot be certain that funds will be available or available at an acceptable cost of capital, and if they are not available, we may be unsuccessful in acquiring milestone and royalty interests to sustain the business in the future.
+Our royalty aggregator strategy may require us to raise additional funds to acquiremilestone and royalty interests; we cannot be certain that funds will be available or available at an acceptable cost of capital, and if they are not available, we may be unsuccessful in acquiring milestone and royalty interests to sustain the business in the future.\